On this page:

 MyWay cards are reusable, can be registered and the balance recharged in several ways.

-A fee applies for new MyWay cards and funds must be added to the card at the time of purchase.
+A fee of $5.00 applies for a new standard card and 2.50 for a concession holder.
+MyWay cards and funds must be added to the card at the time of purchase.

 MyWay cards cannot be used to pay taxi fares.